 - Start a new report.

 - Select a folder for contacts, organizations, opportunities, or projects.
-Choose the record type that will be the focus of your report.
+Choose the object that will be the focus of your report.

-- Select the Linked Items report for that record type.
+- Select the Linked Items report for that object.

 - The report template will start with some standard fields.
 As you do with other reports, you can modify and save the report to gather the information you're looking for.